insitutech/Inventory_Tracker/README.md

 Built for tracking balloon and stent component supplies at InSitu.

+> **Note:** This repository is shared publicly as a portfolio piece to demonstrate work done for a company internal tool.
+It is **not open source** and is not intended to be plug-and-play for other environments.
+The database schema, part number conventions, and network paths are specific to InSitu's setup, so it will not work out of the box elsewhere without significant modification.

 ## What it does

 - Queries a Microsoft Access database every 30 minutes (configurable)